-Some Arizona polling places down after vendor issue
+Some Arizona polling places down, frustrating primary voters

-PHOENIX (AP) — A contractor hired to set up voting machines in the Phoenix area failed to send enough technicians, leaving several polling places down during Arizona’s primary election.
+PHOENIX (AP) — A contractor hired to set up voting machines in the Phoenix area failed to send enough technicians, leaving several polling places out of operation during Arizona’s primary election Tuesday, two years after voters endured hourslong lines.

-Maricopa County Recorder Adrian Fontes said Tuesday that his office in the state’s most populous county learned of the issues Monday afternoon.
-He says he sent his staff to as many locations as possible to make fixes.
+By 10 a.m., only four polling locations were down, Maricopa County Recorder Adrian Fontes said.
+He said the contractor didn’t set up the machines on time and his office in the state’s most populous county quickly trained and deployed workers to get the machines going once it learned of the issue Monday afternoon.

-Fontes says he had expected up to 250 locations not being operational by Tuesday morning, but only four sites were down by 10 a.m.
-It’s unclear how many polling places were down when they were supposed to open.
+“This is not a hiccup, this is a serious concern where lots of voters in Maricopa County are not able to get voting,” Fontes said.

-Fontes says the contractor didn’t set up the machines on time.
-More than 100 calls from voters have reported problems Tuesday.
+There were dozens of reports of people who showed up to cast a ballot and were turned away.
+Fontes made no mention of the troubles during a Facebook Live video he recorded with a voter shortly before polling places opened at 6 a.m.

 Most Read Nation & World Stories